 Carl attributes both his radio and licensing success to his willingness to fearlessly explore new ideas.
 He told me, “As painful as it can be, don’t be afraid to fail, because entrepreneurism is about exploring every idea you have.
 It’s about blazing a trail, breaking new ground, and having a better idea.”

 Give 100% Effort

-Marvin became a Super Bowl winning athlete and navigates the ever-changing cannabis industry by his ability to put forth maximal effort, even when things aren’t progressing as quickly or as smoothly as expected.
+Marvin became a Super Bowl-winning athlete and navigates the ever-changing cannabis industry by his ability to put forth the maximal effort, even when things aren’t progressing as quickly or as smoothly as expected.
 He said, “You have to give 100%.
-You have to really work hard and apply yourself, because if you think you’re going to work 9 to 5 and have success, you’re misleading yourself.”
+You have to really work hard and apply yourself because if you think you’re going to work 9 to 5 and have success, you’re misleading yourself.”